 - In 1892, in answer to the needs of the city dwellers, the Maitland Dominican Sisters responded to the request of Cardinal Moran to establish a city boarding school.

-- With the assistance of ex-students of Maitland one of the Sisters’ first initiatives was to arrange an arbour day, on which they planted many of the silky oaks and trees that so distinguish the College environment today.
+- With the assistance of ex-students of Maitland, one of the sisters’ first initiatives was to arrange an arbour day, on which they planted many of the silky oaks and trees that so distinguish the College environment today.

 - In the ensuing years, the women of the school community created an educational environment of excellence and challenge.
-The school community today acknowledges the pioneering role played by these women in creating a school which won for itself a reputation as a leader in the education of the young.
+The school community today acknowledges the pioneering role played by these women in creating a school that won for itself a reputation as a leader in the education of the young.

 - The founding sisters at Santa Sabina provided an education based on the spirituality and philosophy of Dominic.
 They hoped, as we do today, that the values learnt by the students would be carried beyond the school and that their graduates would be people who, with integrity, independence, courage and creativity, would work for justice in the world.